-Here’s five bold predictions for Super Bowl LVI
+Here are five bold predictions for Super Bowl LVI

 Rams’ quarterback Matthew Stafford will have at least 60 more passing yards than Burrow.

 Yards don’t mean the Rams will beat the Bengals, but you can see how the stats will line up.
-Stafford should get his 300 yards, as he did in the Rams’ last two playoff games.
+Stafford should get his 300 yards, as he did in the Rams’ past two playoff games.
 If the game is close, Burrow could finish around 240 yards.
 That’s because the Bengals’ best chance at protecting Burrow from getting destroyed is running the ball.

-The Bengals ranked only No. 26 in the league in pass coverage this year, giving up 248.3 yards per game.
+The Bengals ranked only No. 26 in the league in pass coverage this season, giving up 248.3 yards per game.
 The Rams have Cooper Kupp, who has been unstoppable, and Odell Beckham Jr. has been a great addition.

 It will be interesting to see who gets picked on the most, as Stafford has excelled against both Cover-one and Cover-three defenses.
 Stafford would destroy man-to-man coverage, and he’s one of the best in the league against the blitz.
-Cover-three would give Cincinnati to a chance to get double-coverage on Kupp.
+Cover-three would give Cincinnati a chance to get double-coverage on Kupp.

 Ja’Marr Chase will get his seven or eight catches, but Tee Higgins will lead the Bengals in receiving.